Gyoji. Sumo wrestling ref

 The payment

-The penalty for the ref
+The penalty for misjudgment is strict.

 To close